proteomicsunitcrg/qcloud2-pipeline/README.md

 With this tutorial you'll we able to install all the QCloud system in your local server and HPC Cluster.
 It has two main parts:

 1) QCloud Website, as it is in https://qcloud.crg.eu but with administrative permissions and installed in your local server.
-2) QCloud Pipeline, to be run in your preferred HPC Cluster.
+2) QCloud Pipeline, to be run in your preferred HPC Cluster or high performance PC.

 ## Global System Requirements:
 - QCloud Website: